novafacing/cargo-shellcode/README.md

 cargo install cargo-shellcode
 ```

+You will need to have LLVM installed (e.g. `dnf install llvm llvm-libs llvm-devel`).

 ## Usage

 Just run `cargo-shellcode` in your crate.
 You'll get a build artifact called `shellcode`, which is